Slide

 “All I need to know, I learned in kindergarten.”
 R.Fulghum

-For that reason, we made sure that every child gets that experience!
-Our proven recipe is: learning through play, creative and safe surroundings, plenty of love and attention, busy hands, and tons of fun!
+That’s why we ensured every child receives that experience!
+Our proven recipe consists of play-based learning, a safe and creative environment, lots of love and attention, hands-on activities, and tons of fun!

 Language and literacy development are essential domains of early childhood development.
-They involve developing the skills used to communicate with others through languages (language development) and the ability to read and write (literacy development).
+They involve developing the skills used to communicate with others through languages and the ability to read and write.
 Examples of activities we do with children:

 • Reading/listening to stories, poems, and rhymes